HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 &_outputFormat=application/fhir+ndjson

 ```
-To export Practitioners and Organizations for only given state.
+To export Practitioners and Organizations for only a given state.

 #### Using List defined resources subsets to be exported